aesirkth/ground-control/README.md

 ## Launch Pad Station

+The Launch Pad Station is connected to the Ground Station via a wireless connection.

 ## Telemetry Receiver

 The Telemetry Receiver is an Arduino board connected to a radio receiver.
 The received data is transmitted to the Ground Station via a serial link.

 ## Dashboard Computer